solana-foundation/developer-content/docs/programs/anchor/program-structure.md

 ### Account Discriminator

-For accounts created in an Anchor program, the account discriminator refers to an 8-byte identifier, unique to each account type.
-This identifier is derived using the first 8 bytes of the SHA256 hash of the string `account:<account_name>`.
-The first 8 bytes in an account's data are specifically reserved for this discriminator.
+An account discriminator in an Anchor program refers to an 8 byte identifier unique to each account type.
+It's derived from the first 8 bytes of the SHA256 hash of the string `account:<AccountName>`.
+This discriminator is stored as the first 8 bytes of account data when an account is created.

+When creating an account in an Anchor program, 8 bytes must be allocated for the discriminator.

 ```rust /8/1
 #[account(init, payer = signer, space = 8 + 8)]